ATS Diversity & Inclusion Statement:

 Specific Recommendations

-- Committees, comprised of a Chair, Vice Chair(s), and appointed members should be balanced by gender, race/ethnicity, and discipline to better reflect the society and the communities served by the ATS.
+- Committees, composed of a Chair, Vice Chair(s), and appointed members should be balanced by gender, race/ethnicity, and discipline to reflect the society and the communities served by the ATS.

-- The ATS will aim for representation of U.S. under-represented racial/ethnic minorities appointed onto standing committees.
+- The ATS will aim for representation of historically marginalized individuals in the U.S., including women, appointed to standing committees.

-- Committee-based webinars, podcasts, networking centers and events will aim to have a percentage of participants on organizing committees, speakers and/or moderators be women.
+- Committee-based webinars, podcasts, networking centers and events will aim to have diverse participants on organizing committees, for speakers and/or moderators.

 Awareness

-- Committees with Conference and Membership-centric deliverables (e.g. the Education Committee, International Conference Committee, and the Membership Committee) will ensure that the ATS diversity policy is incorporated into all future learning formats and membership initiatives.
+- Committees with conference and membership-centric deliverables (e.g. the Steering Committee on Advancement and Learning, International Conference Committee, and the Membership Committee) will ensure that the ATS diversity policy is incorporated into all future learning formats and membership initiatives.